Instead of changing what you write, give Google a structured-data layer to read.

 Traffic potential Number = monthly searches.

-Color = how hard the keyword is to rank for.
+Color = how hard the topic is to rank for.

 Coverage on your site Articles already filed under this topic.
 Helps you weigh whether you can rank.